TekCookie75/TekCookie75.github.io/_posts/2024-10-03-Infrastructure-as-Code-gitea-meets-coreOS.md

 Inspecting this `yaml` file, we spot two containers, namely the actual `gitea` one and a database container, here `mysql`.
 Also, we have two named volumes, i.e., `gitea-data` and `gitea-config` holding user- and configuration data for `gitea`; as well as several environmental parameters like database credentials.

 Considering the goal of infrastructure as code, our ultimate goal will be to split up this large`compose` file into several easily maintainable modules and embed these into our descriptive model.
 Also, we will have to make minor syntactical transitions due to the usage of `podman` instead of `docker`.
-However, the benefits will be worse the pain once the model is defined!
+However, the benefits will be worth the pain once the model is defined!

 Now, let us begin by creating a basic `podman` `network` used for the internal communication between the `gitea` container and the database container.
 While this step is optional, it will provide us with network segmentation and isolation in the first place.
 Thus, when later extending our infrastructure by another service, we can separate it to different network.
 The syntax will be very simple, the only requirement is that the file does have `*.network` extension.
 In our repository we create a new file named `gitea-net.network` inside the `podman/networks` directory.